OntimizeWeb/docs/_o_components/41-o-app-layout.component.md

 {% include base_path %}

-The `o-app-layout` components provides a side navigator for our applications.For adding it to the applicatio you just have to wrap the content of the main page with this component like in the example below.
+The `o-app-layout` components builds a side navigator for application using the [application menu configuration]({{ base_path }}/guide/appconfig/#menu-configuration){:target="_blank"}.
+For adding it to the application you just have to wrap the content of the main page with this component like in the example below.

 ## Example
 ```html